c4tom/DreamDevBox/docs/configuration-files/env-file.rst

 which will then hold all available log files.

 .. note::
-   Log directories do not exist until you start the Devilbox and will only be created for the service versions you have enabled in ``.env``.
+   Log directories do not exist until you start the DreamDevBox and will only be created for the service versions you have enabled in ``.env``.

 The log directory structure would look something like this: